 - Hunger.
 Your dog is hungry and looking for something to munch on.

 - Poor diet.
-Your dog is feeling as though they lack essential nutrients, and they’re attempting to find them in the dirt.
+Your dog is feeling as though they lack proper nutrition or essential nutrients, and they’re attempting to find them in the dirt.

 - Health problems.
-It could be that your dog is in pain through an internal or intestinal health problem, and they are looking for something to soothe that discomfort.
+It could be that your dog is in pain through an internal or intestinal health issue, and they are looking for something to soothe that discomfort.
+It could even be intestinal parasites.

 - Smell and taste.
 All kinds of things end up in the dirt – including your dog’s favorite treats.
 They may have buried a bone and are attempting to munch on it once more.